-V: Introduction to the Study of Literatures in English B_AA_1, SELAEn3, B_EE_1, B_EuKA3, B_EuSA3, B_EuWA3, M_Ge1, MGe_3, Erasmus Tuesday, 11:30-13:00, 2/W017 First meeting: 13.10.2015 Content/Objectives:
+V: Introduction to the Study of Literatures in English B\AA\1, SELAEn3, B\EE\1, B\EuKA3, B\EuSA3, B\EuWA3, M\Ge1, MGe\3, Erasmus Wednesday, 11:30-13:00, 2/W017 First meeting: 12.10.2016 Content/Objectives:

 Conducting literary studies at university level, this lecture course will provide an accessible introduction to the fundamentals of literary analyses, such as terms, concepts and methods.
 A number of texts of different genres (i.e. poetry, drama and narrative fiction including examples from the so-called New English Literatures), covering a period from the 17th to 21st century, have been selected.
 Discussions in class and short assignments will emphasize close reading skills and the development of effective strategies for critical and analytical thinking.
 Moreover, this lecture will be paying attention to working and research techniques.
-To that end, you will all be exposed to the essential library and reference tools for serious literary research.
 The lecture will be accompanied by a weekly tutorial (details will be announced at the beginning of the course).
-Prerequisites:

-none Requirements for credits/Type of module exam: Apart from regular attendance, active participation will be expected: as this lecture class also is a community, you are all asked to support that community also as part of your credit points.
+Prerequisites: none Requirements for credits/Type of module exam: Apart from regular attendance, active participation will be expected: as this lecture class is a community, you are asked to support that community also as part of your credit points.
 For the successful completion of the course there will be a 90-minute written exam at the end of the semester.
+Please note: Instead of the written exam, LAGS students are required to attend at least 10 sessions and write a portfolio in order to complete the course.
 Required textbooks: